WriterZephos/markdown_record/README.md

 - Hosting the rules for a table top game alongside a character or army building feature which needs to know what options are defined in the rules.
 - Any situation where you have written copy and you want to represent the relationships between pieces of it or the concepts it describes in an your application code.

 MarkdownRecord could be described as a *server side content management system*, as opposed to client side systems such as WordPress and other common blogging platforms, where the writing and editing are done in a browser.
 With MarkdownRecord you can write content locally without having to worry about converting it to HTML, storing it in a database or integrating a text editor into your web application.
-It gives you an alternative and way to deal with data with very few compromizes.
+It gives you an alternative and way to deal with data with very few compromises.

 ## Why not use MarkdownRecord?

 MarkdownRecord should not be used if the code repository the host application lives in cannot be pushed to whenever content changes (unless there is some work around in place to fetch updated content and render it automatically).
-Without additional automation in place, you must run a command to have the engine pre-render your content locally, then push the results to whereever your application is hosted.
+Without additional automation in place, you must run a command to have the engine pre-render your content locally, then push the results to wherever your application is hosted.
 As such, content that requires creating or editing from the client side is not something this engine should be used for.

 ---
 # Usage